Reduce CO2 Emissions from Transportation

-Reduced by 10.0% Compared to Previous FY; FY 2017 Results Broadly Surpassed Targets
+Reduced by 6.2% Compared to Previous FY; FY 2018 Results Met Targets

-The amount of transportation CO2 emissions in FY 2017 was 80,000 tons.
-Among that amount, 20,000 tons of CO2 were emitted during transport in Japan, while 60,000 tons were emitted during transport to overseas and transport in foreign regions.
-The amount of CO2 emissions per sales was reduced by 10.0% compared to FY 2016, which means that the Group succeeded in meeting its targets for FY 2017.
+The amount of CO2 emissions produced from transportation in FY 2018 was 69,000 tons.
+Of that amount, 22,000 tons of CO2 were emitted during transport in Japan, while 47,000 tons were emitted during transport overseas and transport in foreign regions.
+The amount of CO2 emissions per sales was reduced by 6.2% compared to FY 2017, which means that the Group succeeded in meeting its targets for FY 2018.

-By using the “Green Logistics Case Studies handbook of Transportation CO2 Reductions" which was created in FY 2016, Group companies in Japan and overseas actively engaged in activities such as revising their transportation plans, formulating measures for increasing loading rate, and revising packaging materials.
-This made it possible to reduce the amount of transportation CO2 emissions.
+Under the “Green Logistics Case Studies handbook of Transportation CO2 Reductions” created in FY 2016, Group companies in Japan and overseas actively engaged in efforts to reduce the amount of CO2 emissions produced through transport.
+This included revising transportation plans, formulating measures for increased loading rate, and revising packaging materials.